OddCanons/ogl/gritty_ogl.md

 Nigel Tufnel, _This is Spinal Tap_

-The [Systems Reference Document](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf) (SRD) for 5e is a fantastic jumping off point for fantasy roleplay.
+The [Systems Reference Document](http://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf) (SRD) for 5e is a fantastic starting point for fantasy roleplay.
 It leans toward high fantasy, with heroic characters jumping up from even the most grievous of wounds to win the day.
 Hit points flow back into them as if from a river.
 Injuries have no permanent effects.
-Damage is an concept talked about only in abstract units.
+Damage is a concept talked about only in abstract units.
 Sometimes, we desire more grit in a setting, more lasting consequences for the characters, a harder road for them to walk.

 This document describes ways to add more grit to your SRD-based settings.
-It goes beyond remembering how **Falling** (SRD 86) and **Suffocating** (SRD 86) work to applying first official optional rules and then two levels of house rules to your Open Gaming License (OGL) based games.
+It goes beyond remembering how **Falling** (SRD 86) and **Suffocating** (SRD 86) work to applying, first, official optional rules and then two levels of house rules to your Open Gaming License (OGL) based games.

 # A Fistful of Grit

-The _Dungeon Masters Guide_ (DMG) (5e) includes several options for raising the grit level in an OGL setting.
+The _Dungeon Masters Guide_ (DMG) (5e) introduces several options for raising the grit level in an OGL setting.
 These include most of the combat options in the back of the book. **Action Options**, **Cleaving Through Creatures**, **Injuries**, and **Massive Damage** form a nice kit for making combat more decisive and the potential effects more permanent.
 The setting becomes truly gritty when you pull in the **Healing** options and **Rest Variants** to add prerequisites for healing and to slow healing in general.
 For the right kinds of campaigns, **Fear and Horror**, **Madness**, and use of the **Sanity** score are also thematically gritty.

 For dark or survival themed campaigns like _The Curse of Strahd_ or _Tomb of Annihilation_ our group typically adopts all of the following optional rules from the DMG:
 * Roll damage, instead of using average damage.
 The gritty world is a random world.
-* **Story-Based Advancement** keeps the focus on the narrative and the characters, instead of tracking XP.
+* **Story-Based Advancement** keeps the focus on the narrative and the characters, instead of counting and tracking XP.
 (DMG 261)
 * _Some_ of the optional **Healing** rules make healing slower and more difficult.
 (DMG 266-267)
   * The **Healer's Kit Dependency** is logical and makes equipment more important.
 (DMG 266)
   * **Slow Natural Healing** "works well for grittier, more realistic campaigns."
 (DMG 267)